Have you ever woken up to the loud sounds of a woodpecker on the side of your home or up on the roof?

 As in name, these are the specially designed deterrent paints to deter woodpeckers.

-Basically, it’s an environmentally safe, non-oxidizing, non-reverting and a non-toxic chemical-based additive that comes with special deterrent smell and taste to repel woodpeckers.
+Basically, it’s an environmentally safe, non-oxidizing, non-reverting, and non-toxic chemical-based additive that comes with a special deterrent smell and taste to repel woodpeckers.

-Although there are many other oil-based and polyurethane-based paints that can help in repelling the insects and birds, these anti woodpecker paints are much more effective in getting rid of woodpeckers that are usually attracted to your backyard and lawn due to various reasons.
+Although there are many other oil-based and polyurethane-based paints that can help in repelling insects and birds, anti woodpecker paints are much more effective in getting rid of woodpeckers that are usually attracted to your backyard and lawn due to various reasons.

 How does it Work?